 In 2017 The Rosemary Pencil Foundation partnered with US media company WGBH in Boston.
-Design Squad is an Emmy award winning television series on PBS and there is curriculum available for activities in the classroom.The emphasis is on design and engineering with a focus on going green.
-Local teachers in Malawi have now been trained on the curriculum.
+Design Squad is an Emmy award winning television series on PBS with curriculum for classroom activities.The emphasis is on design and engineering with a focus on going green.
+With aid from CITW, local teachers in Malawi were trained on the curriculum.
 The fun-packed activities enforce critical thinking and problem solving as the kids invent and develop ideas and devices that help to improve their own lives.The older group of secondary school students was working on the Wind Power Challenge while a younger group of primary school students was lackling the Flight Test Challenge.